 The short length combined with a lightweight interlining means these are a prime candidate for becoming fly-away collars.

 See more on the chambray under the ‘Casual Shirts’ title in the next section.

 I’m by no means an expert on shirt construction, but I did make a few notes regardless:

 The stitching seems solid and the construction fairly sturdy.
 There are pleats in the sleeves of all of the business shirts I’ve seen.
 Sleeve cuffs are two button cuffs by default, with French cuffs available as an option for some.
 The collar length is good and sits under jackets well, with tie or sans tie.
 Cuffs and collars are fused, some with thicker interlining than others.

 The cuffs are single button by default.
 Something I noticed about the casual shirts is that the collars are a tad skinny.
-They don’t sit so well under a jacket, though I’ve seen worse; they will sit temporarily at least.
+They don’t sit so well under a jacket, though I’ve seen worse; they will sit temporarily at least (long enough for a photo, but not much more).
 Collars and cuffs are fused.

 Finding a Fit

 Charles Tyrwhitt offers a range of sizes and sleeve lengths, with various fits – Classic, Slim and Extra Slim – available.